 Steven graduated Cum Laude from the University of Arkansas at Little Rock with a Bachelor of Arts Degree in Mass Communications, focusing on film studies, journalism and theatre arts.
 Dubbed a "prolific" writer by Hollywood icon Kenneth Johnson (The Incredible Hulk, V, The Bionic Woman, Alien Nation), Steven has been honored by the Arkansas College Media Association for his story writing prowess.
 He has also received recognition for his dramatic writing from the Eerie, Shriekfest and Screamfest horror film festivals.
 Publications include: Carroll County News, Saline Courier, Forum, Echo and Moroch.

-ARKANSAS' comeback bid falls short; Tar Heels move on to the Sweet 16
+Arkansas comeback bid falls short; Tar Heels advance to Sweet 16

 Posted Sunday, March 19, 2017, at 7:38 PM